-Council Regulation (EU) No. 269/2014 imposes an asset freeze on a large number of individuals and entities, including Russian banks and state-owned entities (see Annex I to this Regulation).
+Council Regulation (EU) No. 269/2014 imposes an asset freeze on a large number of individuals and entities, including Russian banks and state-owned entities (see Annex I to this Regulation - the most recent designation of a significant number of additional individuals and entities under Council Implementing Regulation (EU) 2023/2875 of 18 December 2023 has not yet been reflected in the consolidated version of the regulation).